- Treatment for erectile dysfunction with tadalafil

 When should tadalafil not be used?

-- have had a recent heart attack or stroke (your clinician will assess suitability)
+- Have had a recent heart attack or stroke.

 Warnings and precautions

-Speak to a clinician before using tadalafil if you:
+Speak to a pharmacist before using tadalafil if you have:

-- have heart problems or have been advised to avoid sexual activity
+- Heart problems or have been advised to avoid sexual activity.

-- have blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma
+- Blood disorders such as sickle cell anaemia, leukaemia or multiple myeloma.

-- have anatomical deformation of the penis or Peyronie's disease
+- Anatomical deformation of the penis or Peyronie's disease.

-- have a stomach ulcer or a bleeding disorder
+- A stomach ulcer or a bleeding disorder.

-Do not use tadalafil with other treatments for erectile dysfunction or other PDE-5 inhibitors unless specifically advised by a clinician.
+Do not use tadalafil with other treatments for erectile dysfunction or other PDE-5 inhibitors unless specifically advised by a pharmacist.

 Interactions with other medicines, food and drink

 Some medicines may interact with tadalafil.
-Tell your clinician if you take:
+Tell your pharmacist if you take:

-Grapefruit juice may affect how tadalafil works in some people.
+Grapefruit juice may affect how tadalafil works in some individuals.

 What side effects can occur?